DOMjudge/domjudge/doc/manual/install-workstation.rst

 the team manual can be generated with the command ``make docs``.
 The following should do it on a Debian-like system::

-  sudo apt install python-sphinx python-sphinx-rtd-theme rst2pdf fontconfig python3-yaml cd <INSTALL_PATH>/doc/ make docs
+  sudo apt install make texlive-latex-extra texlive-latex-recommended texlive-lang-european cd <INSTALL_PATH>/docs/team make docs

-On Debian 11 and above, install
-``python3-sphinx python3-sphinx-rtd-theme rst2pdf fontconfig python3-yaml`` instead.

-The resulting manual will then be found in the ``team/`` subdirectory.

 .. _netrc manual page: https://ec.haxx.se/usingcurl/usingcurl-netrc